Practice check: Media education

 Goals

-In the framework of this joint project under the aegis of the D21 initiative, aconium has prepared a study on the state of (digital) media education in German schools and derived appropriate recommendations for action for the actors in education policy.
+As part of a joint project under the auspices of Initiative D21, aconium GmbH has conducted a study on the state of (digital) media education in German schools and derived corresponding recommendations for action for those involved in education policy.

 Lead Partner: